The best dog bed for snoozy pups to keep them comfortable and cosy

 Silentnight Airmax Pet BedRosie Floyd/Take A Break Pets

-Did you know that as well as creating quality pillows, mattresses and bedding for us humans, Silentnight actually do a range of pet beds, too?
+Did you know that as well as creating quality pillows, mattresses and bedding for us humans, Silentnight has a range of pet beds, too?
 They're created with the very same technology used when creating human products with premium materials and breathable fabrics to increase freshness, enhance circulation and prevent overheating.
+The lighter grey colour will probably show up those muddy paw prints more easily but the good news is that it's fully machine washable so you'll be able to get it looking clean again in no time.

 Pros